Main menu

 Catalytic Wheel, Brownian Motor, and Biological Energy Transduction

-Tian Yow Tsong and Cheng-
+Tian Yow Tsong and Cheng-Hung Chang - AAPPS Bulletin Vol.13, No.2

 RF Interaction Mechanisms